rust-lang/project-ffi-unwind/blogposts/inside-rust/01-announcement.md

   * It may, of course, cause programs to abort that used to execute successfully.
 This could occur if a panic would've been caught and recovered.
-* Changing the ABI (the `"C"` in `extern "C"`) of functions in the libc crate is a breaking change: function pointers of different ABIs have different types.
+* We cannot change the ABI (the `"C"` in `extern "C"`) of functions in the libc crate, because this would be a breaking change: function pointers of different ABIs have different types.
   * This is relevant for the libc functions which may perform forced unwinding when `pthread_cancel` is called.